metabase/metabase/docs/questions/sharing/visualizations/line-bar-and-area-charts.md

 - Highlight a series, by hovering over the name of the series in the legend.
 - Hide the series, by clicking on the color circle for the series.

-  This will temporarily hide the series for the current view, but the setting will not be saved.
  To permanently hide the series from the chart, use the [data settings](#data-settings).

 - Drill down to individual records for aggregated series, by clicking on the series name.